Lillian Glass: Private practice

 Glass began her private practice in Beverly Hills, California, treating patients with speech and hearing difficulties.
 Her practice progressed to training actors for movie roles.
 One of her first clients included Dustin Hoffman whom she taught to sound like a woman for Tootsie.
 She taught deaf actress Marlee Matlin how to speak publicly when Matlin spoke at the 60th Annual Academy Awards and coached her with speaking roles in various films.
-Glass also worked with Sean Connery, Dolly Parton, Rob Pilatus and Fabrice Morvan of Milli Vanilli coaching them at a press conference when they returned their Grammy Award, Fran Dresher, Julio Iglesias, Andy García, Rob Lowe,], Mickey Rourke,] and Dolph Lundgren].
+Glass also worked with Sean Connery, Dolly Parton, Rob Pilatus and Fabrice Morvan of Milli Vanilli coaching them at a press conference when they returned their Grammy Award, Fran Dresher, Julio Iglesias, Andy García, Rob Lowe, Mickey Rourke and Dolph Lundgren.
 Caitlyn Jenner worked with Glass to learn how to feminize her voice and body language as she transitioned.

 Glass has lectured on the topic of communication and body language throughout the world.

 Media

 Glass began her television career as a co-host on Alive and Well on USA Network and as a psychology reporter for KABC.
-She has since appeared as a commentator on a variety of news, reality and talk shows, including Good Morning America, Today, CNN, MSNBC, Inside Edition, 20/20, Dancing With the Stars (Season 8), Millionaire Matchmaker, Busted and Disgusted, and Dr. Phil.
+She has since appeared as a commentator on a variety of news, reality and talk shows, including Good Morning America, Today, CNN, MSNBC, Inside Edition, 20/20, Dancing With the Stars (Season 8), Millionaire Matchmaker, Busted and Disgusted, and Dr. Phil. and appeared as herself on the reality show "I'm With Busey."

 Glass has written a monthly body language column for Cosmopolitan.
 She publishes "Dr. Lillian Glass Body Language Blog" and also writes about celebrities and newsmakers in her column Reading People for Psychology Today.
 She has contributed to Women in Crime Ink.

-Litigation consultant and expert witness

-Glass has used her behavior analysis, communication, and body language skills in the legal arena, where she has served as an Expert Witness in State and Federal courts in both Criminal and Civil Cases.

-Film director/producer
+Film director and producer

 Glass appeared as herself, a body language expert, in the films Love Talk and Body Language Decoded.

-Glass began a film career as a director and producer in 2017, She directed and produced:
+Glass began a film career as a director and producer in 2017, focusing on human-interest subjects and social issues.